ngreifer/cobalt/README.md

 <img src="inst/figures/README-unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

 Please remember to cite this package when using it to analyze data.
-For example, in a manuscript, write: “Matching was performed using the Matching package (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2019), both in R (R Core Team, 2019).”
+For example, in a manuscript, you could write: “Matching was performed using the Matching package (Sekhon, 2011), and covariate balance was assessed using cobalt (Greifer, 2020), both in R (R Core Team, 2019).”
 Use `citation("cobalt")` to generate a bibliographic reference for the `cobalt` package.